 Preheat oven to 350 degrees.

 In a large bowl, mash bananas.
-Add applesauce, vanilla, and apple cider vinegar.
-To the banana mixture, add oats, ground flax seeds, cinnamon, baking powder, and baking soda.
+Add applesauce and vanilla.
+To the banana mixture, add oats, ground flax seeds, cinnamon, and baking powder.
 Combine well.
-Stir in dates, apricots, and pecans.
+Stir in dates, apricots, pecans, and coconut.

 On parchment-paper lined baking sheet, drop rounded tablespoons of the batter.
 Flatten slightly with the back of a spoon.

 Bake for 14 or 15 minutes, or until golden and almost firm to the touch.
 Remove from oven and allow to rest on a cooling rack briefly before serving.

 Copyright © Vicki Brett-Gach | Ann Arbor Vegan Kitchen